 The development of mines and related facilities is contingent upon governmental approvals that are complex and time consuming to obtain and which involve multiple governmental agencies.
 Environmental and regulatory review has become a long, complex and uncertain process that can cause potentially significant delays.
-In addition, future changes in governments, regulations and policies, such as those affecting Denison's mining operations and uranium transport, could materially and adversely affect Denison's results of operations and financial condition in a particular period or its long-term business prospects.
+Obtaining these government approvals includes among other things, obtaining environmental assessments and engaging with interested parties.
+See 'Engagement with Canada's First Nations and Métis' for more information regarding Denison's community engagement.
+In addition, future changes in governments, regulations and policies, such as those affecting Denison's mining operations, uranium transport and international trade, could materially and adversely affect Denison's results of operations and financial condition in a particular period or its long-term business prospects.